i4seeu/positioning-floating-elements/README.md

-##positioning-floating-elements
+## Positioning-floating-elements
-This is a replica of an article on new york times webpage https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0
+This project is a replica of an article on the new york times webpage https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0

- ##Credits
+ ## Credits

 -rkudjie@gmail.com
 -nmalango@softhacksai.com